saloiofun/TriviaGame/README.md

 ## About the Trivia Game (Timed Questions):

-* The game shows only one question until the player answers it or if their time runs out..
+* The game shows only one question until the player answers it or if their time runs out.

 * If the player selects the correct answer, a congratulation screen is shown for choosing the right option.
 After a few seconds, the next question is displayed.